remip/fv-1-eeprom-tools/README.md

 1x breadboard
 1x Ardiuno
 2x 4.7K pullup resitors
+1x push button

 ![arduino](res/arduino.jpg)

-Install the Sparkfun External EEPROM library (available in the library manager).
+Install the Sparkfun External EEPROM library and the Ace button library (available via the library manager).

 ## Dump presets

-Use the reader.ino project and open the serial monitor.
+Open the serial monitor and click on the button to dump the eeprom.
 Presets are output as C arrays.

 ```